 When it comes to answering the question “what is UGC?” few are more qualified than Bazaarvoice.
-We’re the #1 user-generated content platform on the market (not our words, the words of G2) for the 12th consecutive quarter, which best positions us to provide you with a comprehensive UGC education.
+As the #1 user-generated content platform on the market (not our words, the words of G2) we’re well positioned to provide you with a comprehensive UGC education.

 Here we’ll not only provide the answer to “what is UGC?” but also explore the “why UGC” by demonstrating how it can transform your brand, the best strategies for sourcing reliable UGC, and where you should distribute it.

 - What is UGC (user-generated content)?